smart-on-fhir/smart-scheduling-links/specification.md

 ### Unknown Availability, Capacity, or Slot Times

 Because source systems may experience errors or may not conform to the SMART Scheduling Links specification, _Slot Aggregators_ need additional tools to describe unusual situations that are not relevant to first-part _Slot Publishers_.
-Specifically, _Slot Aggregators_ may describe locations with:
+Specifically, _Slot Aggregators_ may describe Schedules with:
 - Unknown slot availability (e.g. because a source system is unreachable),
 - Unknown capacity or times (e.g. slots are known to be free or busy only _at some time_ in the near future).